Quaker Testimonies

 Testimony on Equality

-We need to reflect on the possibility that abortion justification contradicts a testimony on human equality in terms of dignity and respect because it singles out the unborn child as an exception.
-In many cases it treats pregnant women as unequal, and deprives them of support and accommodation to which they are entitled.
+We need to reflect on the possibility that abortion justification contradicts a testimony on human equality in terms of dignity and respect because it singles out unborn children as an exception.
+In many cases it treats pregnant women as unequal.
+It can have an impact on depriving them of support and accommodation to which they are entitled, including work accommodations and child support as well as social services, as children are accounted as a choice that could have been avoided.

 Testimony on Integrity